BoksBurger/BoksBurger/README.md

 # Hello World!
 ### My name is Burger.

-I wrote my first peice of HTML and JavaScript in 1998 using notepad.
+I wrote my first piece of HTML and JavaScript in 1998 using notepad.
 More than 20 years later, I do pretty much the same thing.

 At the moment, I spend most of my time creating solutions with JavaScript.